"Teach us to count up the days that are ours, and we shall come to the heart of wisdom.”

 We believe that everyone can learn maths to the highest level.
 Mathematics is a creative subject, where children are continually making connections and sense of concepts.
 It is essential for everyday life and key to children’s wellbeing.
 Therefore, it is our aim to ensure every child is numerate by the end of their primary education.

-All of our children are following the National Curriculum 2014 programmes of study for mathematics.
-Their learning journey, through the curriculum, is personalised to each individual child to ensure that they master each concept, by having a deep understanding, before moving onto new learning.
+All of our children are following the National Curriculum programmes of study for mathematics.
+Every child masters each concept, by developing a deep understanding, before moving onto new learning.
 The National Curriculum states: ‘Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.’
 Grasped concepts are revisited and applied daily to embed the learning, build fluency and to continually make connections.

 Throughout the learning journey, new language is explicitly modelled and explored with the children.
 They are provided with rich opportunities and are encouraged to use the language of mathematics so they become fluent in its use.